Ashay1301/BiddingSystem/README.md

 - `login/` Allows users to login to an account
 - `logout/` Allows users to logout and clear their session
 - `marketplace/` Listing of placements from various companies.
-- `marketplace/slug/` Detailed view for a placement within the marketplace.
 - `my-bids/` User scope bid summary for available placements.
-- `dashboard/` Basic analytics and animated charts for the database.

 # Setup